hellohaptik/docs_haptik/docs/bot-analytics/smart-funnel.md

 Formula =  (A / B) * 100

-A = Number of instances where the user query reached the end point and all conditions are met B = Number of instances where the user started his journey for a particular funnel
+A = Number of instances where the user reached the end point and all conditions are met

+B = Number of instances where the user started his journey for a particular funnel

 i.e. Formula =  (Total no. of funnels completed /  Total no. of funnels initiated) * 100